Plenary Speakers

 About the Speaker

 Elaine Wong received her Ph.D.
 (2002) degree in Electrical Engineering from the University of Melbourne, Australia.
 She is a Redmond Barry Distinguished Professor and is currently Pro Vice Chancellor (People & Equity) of the University.
-Her current research interests include low-latency communication networks and prescriptive analytics to facilitate human-to-machine applications over the Tactile Internet.
-Elaine currently serves on the ARC College of Experts, the IEEE Technical Activity Board, Committee of Diversity Equity and Inclusion and is Chair of the IEEE Communication Society Optical Network Technical Community.
-She was previously General Chair of Optical Fiber Communication Conference (OFC) 2025, General Chair of Opto Electronic Communication Conference (OECC) 2024 and elected member of the IEEE Photonics Society Board of Governors.
-She has also previously served on many editorial boards including IEEE Network, IEEE/Optica Journal of Optical Communications and Networking and IEEE/Optica Journal of Lightwave Technology.
-Elaine is a Fellow of Optica and Engineers Australia.
+Her current research interests focus on advancing optical communication and networking technologies to enable future human–machine immersive applications.
+Elaine currently serves on the IEEE Communications Society Emerging Technologies Committee and previously served on the IEEE Technical Activities Board Committee on Diversity, Equity and Inclusion.
+She is a former elected member of the IEEE Photonics Society Board of Governors and past Chair of the IEEE Communications Society Optical Networking Technical Committee.
+Elaine previously served as General Chair of the Optical Fiber Communication Conference (OFC) 2025 and has held editorial roles on several leading journals, including IEEE Network, IEEE/Optica Journal of Optical Communications and Networking and IEEE/Optica Journal of Lightwave Technology.
+She is a Fellow of Optica and Engineers Australia.